gregmuellegger/django-mobile/README.rst

 ``django_mobile.middleware.SetFlavourMiddleware``

-    Takes care of loading the stored flavour from the user's session if set.
+    Takes care of loading the stored flavour from the user's session or cookies (depending on ``FLAVOURS_STORAGE_BACKEND``) if set.
 Also sets the current request to a thread-local variable.
 This is needed to provide ``get_flavour()`` functionality without having access to the request object.

 ``django_mobile.middleware.MobileDetectionMiddleware``